ADirin/Sep1_Imp_2025/Week4/Home Assignment /laskin.md

 Explanation:

 - This test checks if 0°C is converted to 32°F.
-2. Run the Test:
-- The test will fail since the celsiusToFahrenheit method is not yet implemented.

 ### Step 5: Add a Test for Edge Cases